sftcd/openssl/esnistuff/README.md

 # This is a temporary place for ESNI content ...

-Stephen Farrell, stephen.farrell@cs.tcd.ie, 20220225-ish
+Stephen Farrell, stephen.farrell@cs.tcd.ie, 20230114-ish

 I'll put stuff here that'll likely disappear as this matures.
 The plan is to delete all this before submitting PRs to the openssl folks.
-Over time, I'll likely move any documentation, test code etc into the proper openssl test framework.

 This builds ok on both 64 and 32 bit Ubuntus and (nominally) doesn't leak according to valgrind.
 It works e.g. when talking to crypto.cloudflare.com